Category Archives: About Morality

 Riding the Self-Regulation See Saw

-by David DiSalvo The April issue of Psychological Science includes an interesting paradoxical study on moral self-regulation.
-Building on previous research that examines why people act altruistically even when such action is costly, researchers wanted to take a closer look at the … Continue reading
+The April issue of Psychological Science includes an interesting paradoxical study on moral self-regulation.
+Building on previous research that examines why people act altruistically even when such action is costly, researchers wanted to take a closer look at the moral back-and-forth we all engage in when deciding how to act.

 Filed under About Morality, About Research